 Higher Education Links

-A bilateral agreement exists between LCFE and Mary Immaculate College, offering graduates of the college’s four designated media programmes the opportunity to apply through CAO for entry to the BA (Hons) in Liberal Arts (MI002).
+A bilateral agreement exists between LCFE and Mary Immaculate College, offering graduates of LCFE’s four designated media programmes the opportunity to apply through CAO for entry to the BA (Hons) in Liberal Arts (MI002).
 To gain entry to the Liberal Arts Programme, LCFE learners must gain a full award with four Distinctions from a prescribed list of modules.
 This agreement is subject to review on an annual basis.
 Learners must also apply through the LCFE/MIC Progression Agreement.
 Contact your Course Coordinator for further details.

 LCFE Progression Agreement to Waterford Institute of Technology